Climate and Nature Bill: Current status

-On 1 May 2025, marking six years since the House of Commons declared an environment and climate change emergency, Clive Lewis, Roz Savage—and four Labour co-sponsors of the Bill—tabled Early Day Motion 1184, observing that "the second reading debate of the Bill was adjourned, but not concluded, on 24 January 2025" and urging the Government "to allocate parliamentary time for further debate on the Bill to address [these] critical challenges".
+On 1 May 2025, marking six years since the Commons declared an environment and climate change emergency, Clive Lewis, Roz Savage—and four Labour co-sponsors of the Bill—tabled Early Day Motion 1184, observing that "the second reading debate of the Bill was adjourned, but not concluded, on 24 January 2025" and urged the Labour Government "to allocate parliamentary time for further debate on the bill to address [these] critical challenges".

-According to the Commons website, the next stage for the bill is its resumed second reading.
+At that time, according to the Commons website, the next stage for the bill was its resumed second reading.
 This began on 24 January 2025, when it was adjourned, but did not continue on 11 July 2025.
 On that day, a motion for the "resumption of [the] adjourned debate on [the] Question [of] 24 January, That the Bill be now read a Second time" was objected to.
-Officially, the debate on the resumed second reading is set for 29 May 2026.
+The date of the resumed second reading was then set for 29 May 2026.

-The first annual climate and nature statement to Parliament was made by Ed Miliband on 14 July 2025, where he "updated Parliament on the actions on climate and nature that we agreed with the sponsors of the Climate and Nature Bill" and said that the UK Government would:
+The first annual Climate and Nature Statement to Parliament was made by Ed Miliband on 14 July 2025, where he "updated Parliament on the actions on climate and nature that we agreed with the sponsors of the Climate and Nature Bill", and set out that the Government would: